-There are are a number of different reasons that may coax us into talking about our mental health.
+There are a number of different reasons that lead someone towards asking for help with their mental health.
 This isn’t a collective list, however, these are some of the most common.

 - Feeling noticeably more worried or anxious.

-- A general feeling of unhappiness or discomfort in regards to various areas in your life.
+- A general feeling of deep unhappiness or discomfort.

 - No longer feeling joy from things you previously would have felt joy from.